 Voice Three.
 At the HLM itself, colleagues in the GMH field seemed by and large not present (or at least not visible/audible).
 There were few or no resources or summary documents available on mental health and NCDs.
 Many excellent NCD-related materials though were on tables in the back of meetings/rooms.
 In the run up to these meetings though, there was substantial, credible input about mental health, via several written statements on mental health and NCDs (as well as good opportunites for civil society/NGOs to express their concerns and dialogue about NCD-related matters at special UN/WHO gatherings--Moscow, April 2011; Geneva, May 2011; New York, June 2011).
 These statements culminated in two final Statements sent out in August/September 2011to colleagues and organizations, Ministers of Health, and government missions to the UN.
 The Statements call for mental health to be included in the agenda and action plan for the prevention and control of NCDs.
 One of these Statements was made by the World Federation for Mental Health and the other Statement was done jointly by the NGO Forum for Health (based in Geneva) and the NGO Committee on Mental Health (based in New York and part of the Conference on NGOs--CoNGO). (click here to see the one-page Statement and the approximately 100 signatories) Another helpful document that I received at a pre-UN meeting off-site was the two-page summary on mental health and NCDs (mentioned previously) done by the Young Professionals Chronic Disease Network et al as part of their overall recommendations and concerns about NCDs.

 My botttom line thought though is this.
-Integration as we know it (at last in what I call the the CANE context: Clinical-counseling, Academic, North American, Evangelical) may be quite at home and much needed in our classrooms or therapists’ offices.
+Integration as we know it (at least in what I call the the CANE context: Clinical-counseling, Academic, North American, Evangelical) may be quite at home and much needed in our classrooms or therapists’ offices.
 But Global Integration as we develop it must go beyond these familiar and important places.
 It must intentionally and resolutely venture into high-level conference rooms and government offices as well as settings chronically plagued by human misery via horriffic povery, intractable conflicts, natural disasters, human rights violations, and limited to no access to adequate health care, especially mental health.
 WWJD....if he were a mental health professional?!

 Looking Forward